 Winter cycling can be uncomfortable, and it can be treacherous.
 Many riders will think about the dangers of cycling on black ice or gritted roads and opt to stay home, training on turbos or rollers instead.
 But for all the difficulties of winter cycling, it can be one of the most rewarding and beautiful times of the year to get out on your bike.

-Considering the recent cold snap, we’ve had a look at the best ways to stay safe winter cycling on ice and snow.
+With weather forecasters warning us to brace for snow next week as the Beast from the East returns, we’ve had a look at the best ways to stay safe when cycling on ice and snow.

 Preparing your bicycle for winter cycling

 There are a few things you can do to get your bike winter ready without having to spend a fortune.